OGE Ambassador Profiles

 Shyla Prasad ’20

-Shyla is a sophomore in the MSB thinking about double majoring in Finance and International Business as well as minoring in Spanish.
+Shyla is a junior in the MSB thinking about double majoring in Finance and International Business as well as minoring in Spanish.
 The summer after her first year at Georgetown she participated in the Barcelona study abroad program.
 Abroad she greatly improved her Spanish skills while taking full-immersion classes in Art History, Advanced Business for Spanish, and History, Identity and Politics of Spain.
 These classes had final projects that required interaction with locals through personal interviews as well as email correspondences, which engaged Shyla even more in her work.
 Apart from the classroom, Shyla loved learning about the culture of the country though day trips and exploring the areas local eateries with friends.

 Shyla considers her time abroad to be one of the most amazing and rewarding experiences of her life and she looks forward to sharing it with others and helping them find a program fitting for there by acting as a peer ambassador.